ibm-cloud-docs/cloud-databases/howto-cbr.md

 #### Step 1: Select your resources
 {: #rules-ui-select-resources}

-1. **Service** - Select which resources to target from the list provided.
+**Service** - Select which resources to target from the list provided.
-1. **APIs** - Select **Specific APIs**, then **Data plane**.
+**APIs** - Select **Specific APIs**, then **Data plane**.
 {{site.data.keyword.databases-for}} does not currently support **Control plane** as an option.{: .note}

-1. **Resources** - Choose the scope of your restrictions, either *All resources* or by choosing *Specific resources*.
+**Resources** - Choose the scope of your restrictions, either *All resources* or by choosing *Specific resources*.
 If you choose *Specific resources*, you have the option of specifying *Region*, *Resource group*, or *Service instance*.

 #### Step 2: Add a context
 {: #rules-ui-add-context}

 Contexts define from where your resources can be accessed, effectively linking your network zone to your rule.

-1. Select a network zone from the list provided, then click *Add*.
+* Select a network zone from the list provided, then click *Add*.
 You will see the Context added to the righthand menu.

-1. **Endpoint types** To specify public, private, or direct endpoints, select *Yes* to allow only specific endpoint types and choose from the available list.
+* **Endpoint types** To specify public, private, or direct endpoints, select *Yes* to allow only specific endpoint types, then choose from the available list.

 #### Step 3: Describe your rule
 {: #rules-ui-describe-rule}

 While naming your rule is optional, it's recommended.

-Lastly, enforce your rule by selecting *Enabled*
+* Enforce your rule by selecting *Enabled*

-Click **Create** and your rule is now enforced in your designated network zone.
+* Click **Create** and your rule is now enforced in your designated network zone.

 ### Verifying your rule
 {: #rules-ui-verify}